 Blisters – To help dry out a blister which has not yet broken, apply gauze soaked with witch hazel and fasten in place with an adhesive bandage.

 Bruises – Apply witch hazel to the area 3 times a day to speed the healing time of the bruise.

 Plant Stings – After washing the affected area, apply witch hazel to reduce itching and relieve swelling.

 Insect Bites – Dab a small amount of witch hazel on the bite to relieve itching and swelling.

 Tick Removal – Douse the tick with a few drops of witch hazel to help loosen its hold.
 Grasp the tick with tweezers and pull firmly.
 After removal, disinfect the area by dabbing the skin with witch hazel.

 Bach Rescue Remedy

-Bach Rescue Remedy is a homeopathic preparation made from a combination of five flower essences.
+Bach Rescue Remedy is a homoeopathic preparation made from a combination of five flower essences.
 It has a calming effect and is useful in times of anxiety, trauma, and emotional upset.
 It can also ease stress and fatigue during travel.
 Rescue Remedy can help children relax at night or calm them during tantrums.
-Pets also respond very well to Rescue Remedy, and it can calm them while traveling or during a thunderstorm.
+Pets also respond very well to Rescue Remedy, and it can calm them while travelling or during a thunderstorm.